web-auth/doc/the-webauthn-server/the-symfony-way/README.md

 If you use Laravel, you may be interested in [this project: https://github.com/asbiin/laravel-webauthn](https://github.com/asbiin/laravel-webauthn)
 {% endhint %}

-Before instaling it, please make sure you installed the [SensioFremaworkExtraBundle](https://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/index.html) and enabled the PSR-7 support.
+Before installing it, please make sure you installed the [SensioFremaworkExtraBundle](https://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/index.html) and enabled the PSR-7 support.

 ```yaml
 sensio_framework_extra: